Student Experience FAQs

 Do I actually walk across a stage when I graduate?

 You bet!
 This an achievement to be proud of and celebrated.
-When you get close to graduation, you will receive emails regarding cap & gowns, banquets, award ceremonies, and much more!!!!
+When you get close to graduation, you will receive emails in regards to cap and gown, banquets, award ceremonies, and much more!!!!

 What should I do if I have to miss class for work?